This story was originally published by The 19th.

 Cierra was among dozens of people who came out in early June for the so-called warrant clinic, one in a series of nationwide events that aims to address active warrants, usually those tied to outstanding traffic violations and misdemeanors.
 The periodic one-day events can be life-changing.
 People with lifted warrants can get back a driver’s license.
 They can apply for jobs.
 They can seek services that help with housing and food insecurity.
 They can also vote.

-Sign up for the Reasons to be Cheerful newsletter.“We are adding capacity to the justice system,” said Anza Becnel, the creator of the warrant clinics and the founder and executive director of Growing Real Alternatives Everywhere (GRAE), a nonprofit that helps organize the clinics.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.“We are adding capacity to the justice system,” said Anza Becnel, the creator of the warrant clinics and the founder and executive director of Growing Real Alternatives Everywhere (GRAE), a nonprofit that helps organize the clinics.
 “We are adding capacity to things that we’ve identified that the community needs.”

 Becnel, who is also the warrant clinic manager for Black Voters Matter, said part of his goal is to give people more power in the legal system.
 Becnel noted that finding secure child care amid a national scarcity can disproportionately impact mothers.